Diversity & Inclusion Commission

 Duties & Responsibilities

-The powers and duties of the Diversity and Inclusion Committee shall be to:
+The powers and duties of the Diversity and Inclusion Commission shall be to:

 - Foster, through community effort or otherwise, goodwill, cooperation and conciliation among community groups and elements of the inhabitants of the City;